 A public service announcement

-My accident last month happened on the bike trail, with no cars in sight—I clipped a portable barricade with my handlebar and my bike went right while I continued forward.
-In addition to a cracked rib, torn shoulder, and some nasty road-rash (and possibly broken collarbone), my helmet was totaled.
-I shudder to think what would have happened had I decided not to wear it that day (about a 50/50 chance), and will never, ever ride a bike again without helmet.
+My accident last month happened on the bike trail, with no cars in sight, when I clipped a portable barricade with my handlebar and my bike went right while I continued forward.
+In addition to cracked ribs and collarbone, some nasty road-rash, and a torn-up shirt, my helmet was totaled.
+I shudder to think what would have happened had I decided not to wear a helmet that day (about a 50/50 chance), and will never, ever ride a bike again without one.
 I encourage you to make the same promise to yourself.

 I return you now to your regular programming.